Add ISP Support to Your Skill Code

 Resume your skill after the purchase flow

-Use the guidelines in the sections that follow for details about how to handle each result type.
+Use the guidelines for details about how to handle each result type.

 {